Capacity: Judge President, Gauteng

 Candidate bio:

-As judge president of the Gauteng High Court in Johannesburg and Pretoria, Judge President Dunstan Mlambo heads the largest and busiest high court system in the country.
-On paper, Mlambo’s CV makes him most prepared to assume the hefty role of chief justice of South Africa but there are other factors at play.
+As Judge President of the Gauteng High Court in Johannesburg and Pretoria, Judge President Dunstan Mlambo heads the largest and busiest high court system in the country.
+On paper, Mlambo’s CV makes him the most prepared to assume the hefty role of Deputy Chief Justice of South Africa — but there are other factors at play.

 Prior to taking judicial office, Mlambo was an attorney in private practice as a public interest and trade union lawyer.
 He started his legal career as a legal assistant in the KaNgwane Government before joining the Legal Resources Centre as a legal fellow in 1987.
-He later entered SA’s ‘Magic Circle’ in 1988 by joining Big 5 corporate law firm Bowman Gilfillan as a candidate attorney, rising through the ranks to become associate partner in 1993 at age 34.
-He then branched off to establish his own law firm Mlambo & Modise Attorneys in from 1995 until joining the bench in 1997 as Labour Court judge.
+He later entered South Africa’s ‘Magic Circle’ in 1988 by joining Big 5 corporate law firm Bowman Gilfillan as a candidate attorney, rising through the ranks to become associate partner in 1993 at age 34.
+He then branched off to establish his own law firm, Mlambo & Modise Attorneys, from 1995 until joining the bench in 1997 as a Labour Court judge.

 When the COVID-19 pandemic hit and the country went into lockdown in March 2020, Mlambo issued the first set of directives on how courts should operate in the interim.
-The Chief Justice only issued directives several days later.
-The Gauteng High Court has been praised for functioning with “relatively little disruption” and for running some trials via remote hearings during the COVID-19 lockdown.
-However, media reports have also described a “collapse of infrastructure” at the Pretoria High Court, one of the two seats making up the Gauteng High Court..
+Former Chief Justice Mogoeng Mogoeng only issued directives several days later.
+The Gauteng High Court was praised for functioning with “relatively little disruption” and for running some trials via remote hearings during the lockdown.
+However, media reports also described a “collapse of infrastructure” at the Pretoria High Court, one of the two seats making up the Gauteng High Court.

-Mlambo also has a reputation as an innovative leader.
-He is praised for introducing and sustaining Caselines, a virtual case management system that allows the filing and processing of court documents online.
-Gauteng is so far the only high court where a case can be dealt with completely online from start to finish.
+Mlambo is praised for introducing and sustaining Caselines, a virtual case management system that allows the filing and processing of court documents online.
+Gauteng was the first High Court where a case could be dealt with completely online from start to finish.
+By 2025, more than half of the superior courts had operational Caselines.

-Mlambo is also known to place a premium on collegiality, leading the county’s largest contingent of almost 90 judges spread between Johannesburg and Pretoria (compare this to the second highest, the Western Cape, with 45 judges).
-The General Council of the Bar notes that there is “significant unity” among judges in Gauteng, and many of them have, in public interviews, noted that they operate as a family and this is fostered by the Judge President.
+Mlambo is also known to place a premium on collegiality, leading the country’s largest contingent of almost 90 judges spread between Johannesburg and Pretoria (compare this to the second highest, the Western Cape, with 45 judges).
+The General Council of the Bar notes that there is “significant unity” among judges in Gauteng.
+Many have, in public interviews, noted that they operate as a family — a culture fostered by the Judge President.

 Mlambo has taken significant strides in transforming the judiciary.
-Gauteng regularly attracts a high number of high-calibre lawyers to come on as acting judges, many of them black and women advocates with lucrative practices.
+Gauteng regularly attracts a high number of high-calibre lawyers to act as judges, many of them Black and women advocates with lucrative practices.
 It is said that Mlambo approaches many of these personally.
-Of the 16 judges appointed to Pretoria between the period between 2012 and 2021, 11 of them were women.
-Of the 21 judges appointed to Johannesburg in the same period, 12 of them were women.
+Of the 16 judges appointed to Pretoria between 2012 and 2021, 11 were women.
+Of the 21 judges appointed to Johannesburg in the same period, 12 were women.

-However, Mlambo’s style of recruiting acting judges is also criticised by the GCB for being “opaque, lacking transparency, arbitrary and a form of gatekeeping without a discernible criteria for the application process [and] without tangible peer-review safeguards.”
+However, Mlambo’s style of recruiting acting judges has also been criticised by the GCB for being “opaque, lacking transparency, arbitrary and a form of gatekeeping without a discernible criteria for the application process [and] without tangible peer-review safeguards.”

-Mlambo is not merely an administrator, however, but an impressive jurist in his own right.
-He has written significant judgments such as President of the Republic of South Africa v Office of the Public Protector, holding former President Zuma personally liable for costs in an abandoned attempt to interdict the Public Protector’s “State Capture” report.
-This decision has recently been upheld by the Supreme Court of Appeal.
+Mlambo is not merely an administrator, but also an impressive jurist.
+He has written significant judgments such as President of the Republic of South Africa v Office of the Public Protector, holding former President Zuma personally liable for costs in an abandoned attempt to interdict the Public Protector’s “State Capture” report — a decision recently upheld by the Supreme Court of Appeal.
 In Multichoice (Proprietary) Limited v National Prosecuting Authority, Mlambo found that the Oscar Pistorius murder trial could be broadcast.

-Mlambo also wrote the judgment of the Labour Appeal Court in South African Police Services v Solidarity on behalf of Barnard, which is probably the most significant South African case on whether affirmative action measures constitute unfair discrimination.
-Mlambo found that the impugned decision not to promote Barnard, a white woman, was justifiable.
+He also wrote the judgment in the Labour Appeal Court in South African Police Services v Solidarity obo Barnard, one of the most significant South African cases on whether affirmative action measures constitute unfair discrimination.
+Mlambo found that the decision not to promote Barnard, a white woman, was justifiable.
 The decision was overturned by the SCA but upheld by the Constitutional Court.

 Mlambo has a widely recognised public profile, although he is also seen as a politically divisive figure.
-This seems to be an unfair consequence of Mlambo taking on the traditional role of heads of courts sitting in some of the most complex, high-profile cases in that court.
-Mlambo has presided over some of the most ‘politically sensitive’ cases in the last few years, involving national state institutions and politicians.
+This seems to be an unfair consequence of Mlambo taking on the traditional role of heads of courts sitting in some of the most complex, high-profile cases.
+He has presided over some of the most politically sensitive cases in recent years, involving national state institutions and politicians.

-Outside of the judiciary, Mlambo has made significant contributions to social justice-related causes in particular.
-He sat a board member of Legal Aid South Africa for 20 years, including several as chairperson.
-In this role, he led the institution to a series of clean audits and away from the ‘judicare’ model (where private lawyers would join cases on an ad hoc basis and claim fees) to the more successful ‘justice centre model (where salaried lawyers are permanently appointed to Legal Aid justice centre to offer services to indigent).
+Outside of the judiciary, Mlambo has made significant contributions to social justice causes.
+He sat as a board member of Legal Aid South Africa for 20 years, including several as chairperson.
+In this role, he led the institution to a series of clean audits and away from the ‘judicare’ model (where private lawyers join cases ad hoc and claim fees) to the more successful ‘justice centre’ model (where salaried lawyers are permanently appointed to Legal Aid centres to offer services to the indigent).
 He resigned in 2019 to become chairperson of the newly established Community Advice Offices of SA (CAOSA), a national organisation supporting community-based paralegals in townships and rural areas.

 Mlambo has addressed numerous international conferences on topics such as legal aid, refugee law, judicial ethics, and constitutional law.
-He was recently elected as the Africa Chapter president of the International Association of Refugee and Migration Judges.
+He was recently elected president of the Africa Chapter of the International Association of Refugee and Migration Judges.

-Asked what he regards as his most significant contribution to the law and the law pursuit of justice, Mlambo, in his nomination form submitted to the JSC says that:
+Asked what he regards as his most significant contribution to the law and the pursuit of justice, Mlambo, in his nomination form submitted to the JSC for the Chief Justice position in 2022, said:

 The law, its promise and its fulfilment remain important in how we unfold as a society and in how we attain the constitutional promise of social justice.
 I have been privileged to have been a part of this journey for most of my life and remain ready and willing to continue to do so.”